scott-testit/elastic-demo/README.md

 `curl -s http://localhost:9200/shakespeare?pretty`

+Note: most of the ES APIs support the `pretty` query parameter

 ## The data

-Now we need to index data into the ES index
+Now we need to index data into the ES index we created above

 Download everything Shakespeare has ever written:

 `wget http://media.sundog-soft.com/es7/shakespeare_7.0.json`

-Look at a sample of the data in:
+Look at a sample of the data in the file to get an idea what the data looks like:

-`shakespeare_7.0.json`
+`less shakespeare_7.0.json`

-Upload the JSON using the bulk endpoint:
+Upload the JSON file using the bulk endpoint:

 `curl -H "Content-Type: application/json" -X POST 'http://localhost:9200/shakespeare/_bulk' --data-binary @shakespeare_7.0.json`